How Living a Day in the Life of Your Characters Can Help Your Story

 Each character in a story possesses the same components as a “real” person: traumatic experiences, unresolved personal conflicts, and, most importantly, a mystery that keeps the reader or viewer glued to the story.
 Why does anyone commit a murder?
 Why does someone betray a friend?
 Why do some people prefer vanilla ice cream to chocolate?
 (I still don’t have the answer to that one.)
 These types of behavioral questions can lead us into the experiential heart of a character easily and with great accuracy.

-In a recent film, I’ll See You in My Dreams, the character of Bill, played by Sam Elliot, is an elderly millionaire looking for love.
+In the film I’ll See You in My Dreams, the character of Bill, played by Sam Elliot, is an elderly millionaire looking for love.
 He is never seen without a six-inch cigar sticking from the corner of his mouth.
 Carol, the love interest, played by Blythe Danner, at one point asks him, “Are you ever going to light that thing?”
 Bill shakes his head, saying words to the effect that cigars are bad for his health and he’s not allowed to smoke them anymore.
 The use of the cigar here as a symbol of youthful virility is not subtle, but it reveals Bill’s way of dealing with age and dying.

 The film contains similarly telling moments about Carol.
 Early in the story, she must put her beloved dog to sleep, but she doesn't weep.
 Her lack of tears is a way for us to experientially understand that she has not grieved for other traumatic events in her life, such as the death of her husband and her professional failure as a musician.
 This presents us with the film’s deepest mystery: why is this beautiful, youthful woman so resistant to finding a new relationship so many years after her husband’s death?
 Why does she choose instead to live a closed, introverted existence with only her dog as a companion?
 When Carol meets Bill, who by his own reckoning has lived a full, rich life, she is finally freed to mourn her past and explore a new, more fulfilling future.